 Load Factor (LF): The fraction of full load (wattage) for which the equipment is typically run.

 Measure Cost: The incremental (for time of sale measures) or full cost (both capital and labor for retrofit measures) of implementing the High Efficiency equipment.
+See Section 3.8 Measure Incremental Cost Definition for full definition.

 Measure Description: A detailed description of the technology and the criteria it must meet to be eligible as an energy efficient measure.